 The project includes all site work, landscaping, utilities and surface parking for 51 cars.
 Per an agreement with the City of Gaithersburg, the building is setback 100 ft. from the road.
 Trees and plantings provide screening and act as a visual, sound, and light barrier between the surrounding residential properties and the structure.

 Although the child development center was built on a greenfield site, the laydown area was limited due to neighboring residential properties and land that did not belong to the client.
 To solve this, all dirt from the jobsite was reused instead of hauled off.
 While doing site work, the team uncovered 23 large boulders.
 The client had originally wanted to ship decorative boulders from Colorado, but the found boulders became decorative replacements for the front and back planting areas.

-The project is utilizing many green building techniques and is designed to target LEED Platinum certification.
+This LEED Platinum building incorporates many green building techniques.
 The exterior is a combination of concrete and glulam laminated timber, a highly sustainable wood product.
 The building's mechanical system features a radiant heating system and a displacement air ventilation system, and is supported by 30 geothermal wells that go 450 ft. deep under the parking lot.
 The wells, found in the below-grade mechanical room, loop into the building with radiant tubing in the slab.
 A 3,500-gallon rain harvest tank and bioponds in front of the building, surrounded by plants, contain runoff within the site.

 DC | MD NAIOP Awards of Excellence (2018)

 NAIOP DC | MD

 ENR’s Best of the Best Projects (2017)